AequilibraE/aequilibrae/docs/source/nitty_gritty/softwaredevelopment.rst

+.. _software_development:

 Contributing to AequilibraE
 ===========================

-This page presents some initial instructions on how to setup your system to start contributing to AequilibraE and lists the requirements for all pull-requests to be merged into master.
+This page presents some initial instructions on how to set up your system to start contributing to AequilibraE and lists the requirements for all pull requests to be merged into master.

 .. note::
    The recommendations on this page are current as of October 2021.